iiyo/WebStory-Engine/README.md

 # WebStory Engine #

-The WebStory Engine is an engine for interactive web stories (e.g. visual novels) that is written in JavaScript.
-WebStories are written in an easy-to-use yet powerful XML format.
+The WebStory Engine is an engine for interactive web stories (e.g. visual novels).
+WebStories are written in an easy-to-use yet powerful XML format and run directly in the browser.

 ## License Agreement ##